-Ikseon-dong has risen out of the shadows of neighboring attractions like Jonggak, Myeong-dong, Dongdaemun, and Gwanghwamun to become a must-visit neighborhood.
+Ikseon-dong has become a must-visit neighborhood in Seoul.
 The maze-like streets of Ikseon-dong hold treasures in the form of cafés, restaurants, and handicraft shops with unique concepts and designs operated by young artists and entrepreneurs.
 Ikseon-dong has enough to see and eat to fill a half-day of touring!

 Ikseon-dong Hanok Village, first established in the 1920s, offers a unique mix of modern and traditional elements.
-Despite the passage of time, the village is still a lived-in neighborhood, home to many residents.
-The twists and turns of narrow alleys may seem all the same, but each path is lined with attractive shops and cafés decorated with unique characteristics of their own.
+The narrow alleyways are lined with uniquely decorated shops and cafes as they twist and turn.
 It’s no surprise that these alleyways are referred to as “photo zones” as the colorful shops make the perfect backdrop for photogenic moments.
-There are no directions or guide maps within the village, so it’s advised to take note of any shops or murals that stand out to use as path markers.
+The shop signs and one-of-a-kind murals can also help you find you way within Ikseon-dong Hanok Village.

 Part of the charm of exploring Ikseon-dong is stopping in to enjoy the shops.
-At Real Battle Ground, you can relieve stress while also winning prizes!
+At Ikseon Shooting Club, you can relieve stress while also winning prizes!
 This indoor shooting range provides a variety of BB gun types that feel just like their actual model.
 Each gun type has a set point goal and if you get over the target goal, you win a prize!